-We appreciate the opportunity to provide our response to Part I of the draft Report of the Public Company Accounting Oversight Board ("PCAOB") on the 2024 inspection of GreenGrowth CPAs.
-We support the PCAOB's goal of improving audit quality.
-This was the first PCAOB inspection of the Firm.
+We are pleased to submit our response to the Public Company Accounting Oversight Board's ("PCAOB") Draft Report on the 2024 inspection of J&S Associate Plt.
+We continue to support the PCAOB's goal of improving audit quality in order to protect investors and promote public trust through promoting informative, accurate, and independent audit reports.